istrategylabs/mo-node/{{cookiecutter.repo_name}}/README.md

 * Run `createdatabase {{cookiecutter.package_name}}_local` to create the database
 * Run `createuser {{cookiecutter.package_name}}_local` to create the database user
 * Start your app by running `foreman start`
-* Visit [http://localhost:3000](http://localhost:3000) and you should see a beautiful Django error page, which indicates that your app is running and that you haven't built anything yet.
+* Visit [http://localhost:3000](http://localhost:3000) and you should see an inspiring message, which indicates that your app is running.

 **Finally, take this whole section out of README and write one specific to your project.
 Be a good citizen.**